 Klamath Falls, Oregon

-The 2017 Winter Wings Festival, America’s oldest bird festival, celebrated the return of wintering Bald Eagles and Pacific Flyway waterfowl.
+The 2017 version of the Winter Wings Festival, America’s oldest bird festival, celebrated the return of wintering Bald Eagles and Pacific Flyway waterfowl.

 Winter Wings Festival Highlights